Nzzz101/Calculator/README.md

 🙋‍♂️✋👋
-Download and install Calcutator for + and more
+Download and install Calculator for + and more